TiffanyJTFu/TiffanyFu/_teaching/03-InnovationProject.md

 From there, we designed and modeled the core components of our device (thermal camera, microcontroller, protective housing), designed the device and enclosure, and developed product-packaging concepts for marketing and retail.
 We mapped and produced both a 3D-modeled hardware prototype (for mounting/enclosure design) and an online app/UX prototype.
 We also outlined a concrete testing plan—cold-room testing followed by on-road trials along with AI training for our devices.
 On the business side, we created a financial plan demonstrating our costs, profits, etc. Our financial plan includes a target of ~$350 build cost and a ~$500 price, with break-even around 440 units.
 We also identified and researched our first users/ target markets (working commuters 20–65), mapped channels (car company partners, e-commerce, retail auto shops), and created a marketing plan of VR demos so people could “see” hazard detection in action and test out our AI models for us to gather live data.
 We presented a 20 minute live pitch to industry professionals—top professors, engineers in this space, and actual investors—and folded their feedback into our next steps.
 In the end, we delivered a one-page pitch, a five-page report, a financial model, a product video, an app UX, and both the 3D-modeled and online prototypes.

+**Project Details**
+* Collaborated with a team of 6 members to innovate and solve a Canadian transportation issue.
+* Identified and researched a real safety gap by surveying 100+ commuters across Canada about winter driving and black ice.
+* Led market research and analyzing market opportunities, referencing existing tools and technology, interviewing commuters, and translating findings into clear requirements (early warning, easy install, affordable price) for our device.
+* Led the design of ICELERT, a small car-mounted thermal sensor + app that warns drivers about icy roads ~30 m ahead.
+* Proposed and designed key core components of our device (thermal camera, microcontroller, enclosure, packaging) and collaborated with other members to model a 3D prototype for mounting and durability.
+* Built an online app/UX prototype and outlined signal-processing logic for detecting dangerous surface conditions.
+* Collaborated and Contacted/connected with two UofT civil engineering professors to check feasibility, testing conditions, and deployment constraints as well as gain more insight and research on our issue and potential setbacks.
+* Presented the project to industry engineers, professors, and investors and integrated their feedback into the project's next steps.
+* Developed a product testing plan (cold-room tests → on-road trials + AI training and development plans) to confirm performance in real conditions.
+* Planned and researched go-to-market and marketing strategies: Target Market(working commuters 20–65), channels (car manufacturing partners, e-commerce, auto shops), and proposed VR demos for AI data training and Mass marketing.
+* Produced deliverables: one-page pitch, 5-page report, financial model, product video, app UX, and packaging concepts.
+* Strengthened skills in user research, 3D modeling, basic product designing, budgeting, pitching, and team leadership.

 **PROBLEM**
 <br>Heat generating car in some way
 * **Stakeholders + Aspects**